 But what’s the best ratio of glycol and water mixtures?
 TopChiller having its professional tips about this as below:

-In short, the lowest glycol chiller temperature you can achieve, the higher the ratio of glycol should be.
+In short, the lowest fermentation chiller temperature you can achieve, the higher the ratio of glycol should be.

 We can cite fermentation chiller breweries as examples using a 35% propylene glycol – 65% water mixture.
 This can be measured using a glycol refractometer.

 It is important to use the correct ratio of glycol to water mixture.
-This is because, the insufficient glycol may damage the glycol chiller, while too much can make the solution less efficient.
+This is because, the insufficient glycol may damage the fermentation chiller, while too much can make the solution less efficient.

-As a leading fermentation chiller supplier, TopChiller provides packaged glycol chiller solutions for fermentation processing.
+As a leading fermentation chiller supplier, TopChiller provides a total packaged of glycol chiller solutions for fermentation processing.

 Please contact TopChiller engineering to customize your fermentation chiller for your project specifications.